-Chemax heat transfer compounds (mastic/cement) are putty-like and easily hand-troweled onto externally traced process pipes, valves, pumps, and industrial equipment.
+Chemax heat transfer cement (mastic) is putty-like and easily hand-troweled onto externally traced process pipes, valves, pumps, and industrial equipment.
 These self-curing compounds are non-corrosive and strongly bond to metal surfaces.

 Non-hardening Tracit heat transfer mastic is applied to plate-type heating coils installed on tanks or vessels.
 The heat transfer mastic fills in the irregular surface areas of the plate coil, creating a thermal bond between the coil and tank wall.
 These waterproof compounds have an unlimited shelf life and can be easily removed.

 Further reading: "Thermal Conducting Cements."
 John W. Kalis, Jr., P.E.
 Insulation Outlook Magazine